dylanlegebokow/MarchMadnessPredictor/README.md

 - Rest of definitions found at: https://www.basketball-reference.com/about/glossary.html

-### Things To Improve
+### Current Issues
 - Most conference winners and runner-ups aren't recognized
-- Don't use NumPy for matricies and vectors as Numpy is slow
+- Shouldn't use NumPy for matricies and vectors as Numpy is slow

 ### Built With
 - Python3